sjmoran/emacs_init.el/README.md

 # A flexible and powerful Emacs-based Data Science IDE
 Configuration file for my personal Emacs Scientific programming environment

 This Emacs environment configuration file enables a rich Python programming IDE.
-I tend to favour a lightweight and fast Emacs environment in my day-to-day programming and Scientific research work (rather than a more feature rich IDE such as PyCharm).
+I currently tend to favour a lightweight and fast Emacs environment in my day-to-day programming and Scientific research work (rather than a more feature rich IDE such as [PyCharm](https://www.jetbrains.com/pycharm/)).
 I've setup my Emacs environment according to the init.el file attached to this repository.

 The following packages are used to make coding as easy as possible: